 In Year 7, students are taught in their form group, and Years 8-9 are taught in single or mixed gender groups.
-Students in Year 7 and 8 receive 3 lessons of PE over the 2 weeks, while Year 9 receive 1 lesson of PE each week.
+Students in Year 7 and 8 receive 4 lessons of PE over the 2 weeks, while Year 9 receive 3 lessons of PE over the 2 weeks.